 Kansas City Newborn Photographers | How to Choose

-You are having a baby.
-Maybe this is your first baby?
-You are researching Kansas City newborn photographers, and if you were like I was twelve years ago, you are a bit overwhelmed.
+You are having a baby and you are excited.
+You know you want newborn portraits but how do you choose from all of the Kansas City newborn photographers?
+If you were like I was twelve years ago, you are a bit overwhelmed.
 My advice first and foremost is to find a photographer whose work you simply just connect with.
 It’s a “you’ll know it when you see it” situation, much like the perfect wedding dress.
 Conjointly, there are other factors to consider when making your choice that you may not have thought about:

 1. Experience and safety when posing baby

 Look for a photographer who has many years of expertise in the field.
 Something that trained and experienced Kansas City newborn photographers will know is that some poses are composites and should not be attempted without a hand for support.
 Composites are multiple pictures put together in photoshop to create one image.
 This way, the baby is always safe and supported, while in the final image it appears as if he/she is propping up their head or hanging from a hammock.
 Babies should not hang in something they can fall out of.
 Dad’s hand was supporting baby from underneath with the shot just one inch over a 5-foot wide bean bag.
 It was combined with an image of the hammock with no baby in it.
 While baby is leaning back, he could startle, so we want him to be secure.